YoKeyword/Fragmentation/README_EN.md

 # ChangeLog
 ### V 0.7.X is available！！

-1、Added a ZhiHu mockup demo.
+1、Added a ZhiHu mockup demo and a Wechat mockup demo.
 It demonstrates the scenario of dealing with complicated nested Fragments.

 2、New mechanism of Fragment restoration